Get

 It’s almost always the case that when you start teaching animals how to behave and socialize at a young age, the better off they’ll be.
 So, if you can, why not adopt a puppy and a kitten and raise them together?
 Not only can you socialize them early, but animals raised together often have an easier time building friendships.

-You can teach your dog how to interact with your cat in a way that won’t hurt it when they’re closer in size rather than when the dog is much larger.
+You can teach your dog how to interact with your cat in a way that won’t hurt it when they’re closer in size and maturity and have the playful xapproach of puppies and kittens rather than when the dog or cat is much larger and less curious.

 Conclusion

-Introducing two animals of different species can go wrong if you aren’t careful, but you should easily accomplish friendship (or at least tolerance) between your cat and dog with these tips and tricks.
+Introducing two animals of different species can go wrong if you aren’t careful, but it is possible to accomplish friendship (or at least tolerance) between some cats and dogs with these tips and tricks.
 Just remember that the process should go slowly, and it will take time.
 Try not to rush things if you feel impatient.
-The more your pets can get used to each other before and right after meeting, the better off you’ll all be!
+The more your pets can have positive associations with each other’s scents and presence before and right after meeting, the better off you’ll all be!

 See Also: